PowerGridModel/.github/profile/README.md

 The data conversion package [`power-grid-model-io`](https://github.com/PowerGridModel/power-grid-model-io) is available at [PyPI repository](https://pypi.org/project/power-grid-model-io/), with its [documentation](https://power-grid-model-io.readthedocs.io/).

+Please have a look at the [workshop](https://github.com/PowerGridModel/power-grid-model-workshop) to see some examples and tutorials.

 Want to join the discussion?
 Look at our [discussion board](https://github.com/orgs/PowerGridModel/discussions)!

 ## Description